This post may contain affiliate links.

-Trying to figure out how to eliminate the pile of shoes next to the front door?
+Trying to find a hack for eliminating the pile of shoes next to the front door in your camper or motorhome?
 See if one of these ideas can help.

-A regular over-the-door shoe organizer can be cut into sections and hung around the base of the bed or along a wall or cabinet.
-Find out how using this tutorial or this one.
-To attach the organizer, RV owners have used Gorilla Tape, Velcro, screws, or staples.
+A regular over-the-door shoe organizer can be cut into sections and hung around the base of a bed, or along a wall or cabinet.
+Find out how using this tutorial.
+To attach the organizer to the bed in a camper or motorhome, some RV owners have used Gorilla Tape, Velcro, screws, or staples.

-The Miles family uses this homemade shoe organizer right on their front door as a handy place to store flip-flops.
+The Miles family uses a homemade shoe organizer right on the interior of their front door as a handy place to store flip-flops.

 Several RV owners have used over-the-door hooks, available online or inexpensively at Dollar Tree, as shoe hangers along the edge of the bed frame.

-The space under the stairs is often wasted in RV's, but with a little creativity, it can become the perfect shoe hiding spot.
+The space under the stairs is often wasted in RV's, but with some modifications it can become the perfect shoe hiding spot.